Jareth: Themes and analysis

-Braveheart and Broomsticks: Essays on Movies, Myths, and Magic author Elycia Arendt identified Jareth as the folkloric archetype of the Demon Lover, who "appears to be a very sensual and fabulous catch," but comes with a cost; Jareth offers Sarah her dreams and desires for the price of giving up her baby brother and, potentially, her freedom.
-Noting the parallel between Jareth and Sarah's actress mother's love interest, some commentors have discerned Jareth as a manifestation of Sarah's wish to copy her mother and abandon her family for a fantastical romance.
-Although Jareth tempts Sarah with her fairytale fantasies and offers freedom from her responsibilities, Hodder & Stoughton editor Anne Perry ascribed Sarah's maturation and growth during the movie to her realisation that what Jareth offers "isn't power and freedom, but isolation and selfishness."
+Author Elycia Arendt identified Jareth as the folkloric archetype of the Demon Lover, who "appears to be a very sensual and fabulous catch," but comes with a cost; Jareth offers Sarah her dreams and desires for the price of giving up her baby brother and, potentially, her freedom.
+Noting the parallel between Jareth and Sarah's actress mother's love interest, some commentors have discerned Jareth as a manifestation of Sarah's wish to become like her mother and abandon her family for a fantastical romance.
+Jareth has been interpreted as representing the danger inherent in losing oneself in one's imagination; although he tempts Sarah with her fairytale fantasies and offers freedom from her responsibilities, Hodder & Stoughton editor Anne Perry ascribed Sarah's maturation and growth during the movie to her realisation that what Jareth offers "isn't power and freedom, but isolation and selfishness."
 Bridget McGovern of Tor.com likened the Goblin King to the eponymous villain of Hans Christian Andersen's The Snow Queen, writing that such characters "tend to represent an unsettling mix of childhood fantasies and adult fears and desires; they draw their would-be victims in through a disturbing blend of infantilization and seduction".
-Discerning Labyrinth as having Christian themes, film scholar Donna R. White identified Jareth as symbolic of Satan due to his constant tempting of Sarah.
+Sam Karnick in Chronicles described Jareth's bargain as a "Faustian" one.
+Discerning Labyrinth as having Christian themes, scholar Donna R. White identified Jareth as symbolic of Satan due to his constant tempting of Sarah.
 Like Satan, Jareth is associated with snakes (conjuring one in his first scene) and during his final appearance to Sarah at the top of his castle Jareth tempts her to give up her autonomy, similar to Satan's temptation of Christ on the mountain.
-Jareth's use of tainted fruit to impede the story's heroine has been identified as a mythological motif tracing back to the Wicked Queen of "Snow White", as well as to the serpent who tempts Eve in the Garden of Eden.
-Jareth has also been interpreted as representing the danger inherent in losing oneself in one's imagination.
+Jareth's use of tainted fruit to impede the story's heroine has been identified as a mythological motif tracing back to the Wicked Queen of "Snow White" and the serpent who tempts Eve in the Garden of Eden, as well as an intertextual connection to the Witch's field of sedative poppies in the 1939 film The Wizard of Oz.